How to Create a Remote Controlled Scoreboard

 QR Code Integration

-For even easier sharing, you can generate a QR code for your scorekeeper link.
-Simply click the "QR Code" button when viewing your scorekeeper link, and others can scan the code with their phone to instantly access the scorekeeper controls.
+Sharing gets easier with a QR code for your scorekeeper link.
+Click the "QR Code" button when viewing the link, and anyone can scan it with their phone to land straight in the scorekeeper controls — no URL typing.

-You can also download and save the QR code as an image to print on scorecards, programs, or signage.
-This feature is perfect for events where you want to place QR codes around your venue so officials can quickly access controls without typing long URLs.
+You can also download and save the QR as an image to print on scorecards, programs, or signage.
+We've had operators put printed QR codes around their venue so officials can pull up controls in seconds.

 Best Practices for Using Your Remote Controlled Scoreboard